Presidential Innovation Fellows: 18F

-18F, the digital agency of the General Services Administration, grew out of the Presidential Innovation Fellows program in 2014, originally consisting of nearly two dozen Presidential Innovation Fellow alumni.
+18F, the digital agency of the General Services Administration, grew out of the Presidential Innovation Fellows program in 2014, originally consisting of eleven Presidential Innovation Fellow alumni and four other federal public servants.
 As PIF alum Ben Balter has noted, "the PIF program was a success, and soon after a group called 18F was created within the General Services Administration (GSA) not only to house the PIFs, both physically and bureaucratically, but also to continue and augment their efforts — to centralize forward-thinking technologists in government under one administrative umbrella, and to provide a vehicle for change that wasn’t tied so closely to the administration and the highly political world in which it operates on a daily basis."

-USDS
+United States Digital Service

 The United States Digital Service, or USDS, launched in 2014 and provides consultation services to federal agencies on large-scale information technology projects.
 USDS seeks to simplify and improve federal websites and other digital service delivery tools.
 As PIF alum Ben Balter has noted, "unlike 18F, which is approached by agencies asking for help, USDS has a shortlist of administration priorities that it actively pursues."
 Like the PIF program and 18F, one of the strategic aims is to "bring best-of-class, private-sector engineers into government for time-limited tours of duty," and task them with bringing a modern perspective to key technology initiatives.
 Similar to 18F, many PIF alumni have stayed on to help staff the USDS.

 White House Fellows

 In terms of extreme selectiveness, the Presidential Innovation Fellows program is similar to the White House Fellows program.
 In addition, both are non-partisan programs.
 However, the White House Fellows program is focused on preparing future national leaders using special assistant roles to top-ranking government officials.
 In contrast, the Presidential Innovation Fellows are tasked with leading highly accelerated tactical and technical projects, with many of the projects rapidly delivering new functioning systems, processes, and software applications using principles derived from Lean Startup methodology.
+Organizationally, White House Fellows are presidential appointees administered through the White House Office.
+The program established by President Lyndon Johnson in 1964.

 Presidential Management Fellows

 The PIF program is distinct and separate from the Presidential Management Fellows Program, the latter of which focuses primarily on recruiting recent graduates as citizen-scholars as a pathway to long-term Federal careers.
+Presidential Management Fellows are administered via the U.S. Office of Personnel Management.
+The Presidential Management Fellows Program was initially established as the Presidential Management Intern Program in 1977.

+White House Leadership Development Program Fellows

+The White House Leadership Development Program is designed to provide senior level federal employees (GS-15 and equivalent) with exposure to cross-agency priority challenges.
+It was established by President Barack Obama on December 9, 2014.
+The program is sponsored by the Executive Office of the President and is administered by the General Services Administration.